 Standing Rib Roast (AKA Prime Rib): The Perfect Holiday Meal

 *I originally posted this in December 2018, but the recipe is still so good.
 I wanted to re-share it for this holiday season.
-We all need something a little special in 2020!
+We all need something a little special at the holidays!

 Christmas meals are a big deal around my house.
 As a kid, we always went to my Papaw and Mamaw’s house on Christmas Eve for a big meal and gifts.
 After all of our Christmas morning festivities, we would go to lunch on Christmas Day with my Granny and Grandpa.
 Both of these events had a lot of food because I have a pretty big family.
 I am so proud to say that I was born into a family of excellent cooks, on both sides, so cooking has always been fun for me.
 If you are looking for a special holiday treat that is sure to please, give this amazing Cranberry Orange Poundcake a try!
 It gets raves reviews every time I make it!

 Even though I am an experienced cook, the thought of making a standing rib roast was a bit intimidating.
 However, I took a deep breath, decided to trust my friend and give it a try.
 And guess what?
 It was so simple and turned out PERFECT!
 The outside had the perfect sear.
 And the inside was juicy with impeccable flavor.
 If you are still wondering what to make for your special holiday meal, let me stop you right there and tell you, get a standing rib roast.
 It makes the perfect centerpiece and you will love it!

 Before You Buy Your Standing Rib Roast (Prime Rib)

 - A standing rib roast can contain anywhere from 2 to 7 ribs.
 Butchers use the same cut of meat to cut ribeye steaks.
 That explains why it tastes so incredible!